pyconau/2020-website/data/Page/program.md

 PyConline AU's Call for Proposals will encompass submissions to all Specialist Tracks.
 You can submit your talk to the main conference and the Specialist Tracks with one click.

-To learn more about the submitting to a Specialist Track, check out our [CFP](/speak).
+To learn more about the submitting to a specialist track, [check out our CFP](/speak).

 ## PyConline AU — Main Conference
 The program has not been announced yet.